-With the official announcement of Wang at Balenciaga, those weeping at the prospect of stretchy bike shorts appearing on the Paris, PPR-owned runway can rest knowing, at the very least, that the appointment will usher in a new era for the hallowed fashion house.
+With the official announcementof Wang at Balenciaga, those weeping at the prospect of stretchy bike shorts appearing on the Paris, PPR-owned runway can rest knowing, at the very least, that the appointment will usher in a new era for the hallowed fashion house.
 That’s a good thing — Balenciaga, at its core, has always been known for innovation and the decision, of course, was made to bring the brand into the mainstream.
-His strongest asset is his clear cut vision, which has evolved from just the slouchy tee and leather shorts, to suit a girl who is refined but edgy and a little tough, a look that’s already popular throughout Asia, an important and booming market for both Balenciaga and Wang’s own line.
+Wang's strongest asset is his clear cut vision, meant for a girl who is refined but edgy and a little tough, a look that’s already popular throughout Asia, an important and booming market for both Balenciaga and Wang’s own line.

 But can Wang make Balenciaga commercially successful and as beautiful as Ghesquière?
 We think he can.
 We've sifted through every runway look of Wang's career, looking for evidence of vision and technique that might serve him well at his new Paris studio.
 Despite being known for slouchy tees and leather shorts, Wang knows how to sculpt a bra-top and tailor a motorcycle jacket in a look that is his own.
 He’s created unusual, cool evening wear that women want to wear, and is unafraid of putting out something that's completely different.